Dine & Discover Vouchers With Alfresco Incentives Kick Off Summer

 Post lockdown revival

-Dine & Discover vouchers are on the way for every NSW resident, with two additional $25 coupons just in time for Newcastle's alfresco summer.
+Dine & Discover vouchers are on the way for every NSW resident, with two additional $25 coupons just in time for Central Coast's alfresco summer.

 The two $25 vouchers will be added to the Service NSW app in time for Christmas.

-Stay up-to-date on the latest news with The Newcastle Briefing - keeping you in the loop wit breaking news as it hits.
+Stay up-to-date on the latest news with The Central Coast Briefing - keeping you in the loop wit breaking news as it hits.

 To encourage businesses to expand outdoor dining into carparks and gardens, the state government have offered $5000 in grants in a bid to revive the NSW hospitality industry post-lockdown.